NFL Holdout Watch 2024: CeeDee Lamb

-As the NFL off-season rolls along the annual tradition of players skipping team activities to angle for new contracts quickly comes to the fore.
+NFL holdout watch has hit its apex with Dallas Cowboys star CeeDee Lamb failing to report to training camp and San Francisco 49ers receiver Brandon Aiyuk demanding a trade.
+As the NFL off-season rolls along, the annual tradition of players skipping team activities to angle for new contracts quickly comes to the fore.
 This year, many Pro Bowl and All-Pro level talents feel their play on the field has fair exceeded their current contracts.

-Let's dive into the long (and growing) list of NFL players on holdout watch.
+Let's dive into the long (and growing) list of NFL players on holdout watch with training camp underway.

 NFL Holdout Watch 2024